 10. An aging population, rising health care costs, growing interest payments on the debt, and insufficient revenue will be the primary drivers of the debt going forward.

-11. Interest payments on the debt represent the fastest growing major part of the federal budget and will triple in dollar terms over the next decade.
+11. Interest payments on the debt represent the fastest growing major part of the federal budget and will nearly triple in dollar terms over the next decade.

 12. We already spend more on interest on the debt than we do on the Departments of Veterans Affairs and Homeland Security combined.